MonikaBarget/Insulae/README.md

 This page is meant as a documentation of all technical aspects relating to my postdoc project on early modern German perceptions of European islands.

-Topics covered will include:
+The digital side of my project includes:

-* Mapping publications (using QGIS and web-mapping tools)
+* Mapping island history and island publications (using QGIS and web-mapping tools)

+a) Mapping number of publications by year and language (using overall number of search results from WORLDCAT filters)
+b) Mapping German-language publications by genre and origin (original work or translation)
+c) Mapping publication peaks in the context of events (e.g. discoveries, battles, catastrophes)

-* Georeferencing and comparing historic maps in terms of content, style and purpose
+* Georeferencing and comparing historic maps (produced by the Homann family) in terms of content, style and purpose

-* Distant reading / topic modelling of selected sources (especially geographic dictionaries and travel reports)
+* Distant reading/topic modelling of selected geographic, educational and commercial dictionaries

-* Extracting information on relevant places, events and publications from Wikidata
+* Extracting information on relevant places and people from Wikidata and the German National Library (DNB)

 [SPARQL query events](https://github.com/MonikaBarget/Insulae/blob/master/WIKIDATA-SPARQL-events)